It’s not my kids. It’s me who’s fussy today.

 My kids are growing and learning.

 Their existence is a miracle that I sometimes take for granted.
 I mean, it’s hard to be constantly amazed and grateful for this role I have.
-Here’s how I choose to have a better attitude, even in the face of crazy stress.
+Here’s how I choose to have a better attitude and understand the value of a stay at home mom, even in the face of crazy stress.

 How to Be a Happy Stay at Home Mom